alex-654/workbook/book_summary/object_design_style_guide/10 A field guide to objects.md

 An object is an event listener . . .

-- if it’s an immutable service, with its dependencies injected, and
+- if it’s an immutable service, with its dependencies injected
 - if it has at least one method which accepts a single argument that is a domain event.

 They can be used to notify other services about things that have happened inside the write model.